 BlackCat Ransomware Group Exploits WinSCP Application in Malvertising Campaign

 Recently, cyber attackers have become increasingly proficient at exploiting unknown vulnerabilities and deploying innovative tactics that organizations may not anticipate.
 One such alarming case involves the BlackCat ransomware group, ALPHV.
 They have been found to operate malicious advertising (malvertising) campaigns to distribute malware via fake webpages mimicking the popular WinSCP file-transfer application for Windows.
 By gaining initial access through this deceptive technique, the threat actors target valuable corporate networks, including system administrators, web admins, and IT professionals.
-This ransomware infection vector was discovered by analysts at Trend Micro
+This ransomware infection vector was discovered by analysts at Trend Micro.

 The Attack Chain: